nsndimt/SSP/README.md

 ```
 run `bash seed_snips.sh span` to run all expriments on the 7 domain of SNIPS with both 1-shot and 5-shot using our model

+## Contact
+Please create an issue or email to zhangyue@udel.edu should you have any questions.